-The air of rooms where dead bodies are kept, as well as the walls and furniture, become exceedingly offensive; to correct which we resort to the following mixture with great advantage.
-It is called the Guytonian from its inventor.
+The air of rooms, where dead bodies are kept, as well as the walls and furniture, become exceedingly offensive; to correct which we resort to the following mixture with great advantage.
+It is called the Guytonian, from its inventor.

-Take Manganese or peroxyd of 1 part
+Take Oxide of Manganese, 1 part by weight.

-Common salt 7 parts
+Common salt, 7 parts.

-Water 4 parts
+Water, 4 parts.

-Sulphuric acid at 66° 4 do each by weight.
+Sulphuric acid at 66°, 4 do.